alan-turing-institute/scivision/contributing.md

 #### TODO: Preparing a model for inclusion in the catalog:

-In order to submit a model to the scivision catalog, you must first set up the GitHub repository containing the model as per [THIS TEMPLATE].
+In order to submit a model to the scivision catalog, you must first set up the GitHub repository containing the model as per [this template](docs/model_repository_template.md).

 This will enable you load your model via the scivision API and run it on matching datasets present in the catalog.
 For an example demonstrating this functionality [TODO: CLICK HERE].